longvision/LojinhaApp/README.md

 ## Sobre o Projeto

 The following project was developed to attend the requirements of this [Briefing/(Prototype and Requirements)](https://github.com/longvision/React-Native-Mobile-Startup-Test/blob/master/Lodjinha/ChallengeREADME.md).
-The test was developed using react-native.
+The app was developed using react-native, Redux, other tools.

 <!-- GETTING STARTED -->